vstinner/unicode_book/nightmare.rst

 other charset.
 For example, :ref:`ISO-8859-1` contains 256 codes including 191 characters, whereas Unicode (version 6.0) contains approximatively 245,000 assigned codes (see :ref:`Statistics`).
 The Unicode standard is larger than just a
-charset: it explains also how to display characters (eg. left-to-right for English and right-to-left for persian), how to normalize a character string (eg. precomposed characters versus the decomposed form), etc.
+charset: it explains also how to display characters (e.g. left-to-right for English and right-to-left for persian), how to normalize a character string (e.g. precomposed characters versus the decomposed form), etc.

 This book explains how to sympathize with Unicode, and how you should modify your program to avoid most, or all, issues related to encodings and Unicode.